BeanieODM/beanie/docs/tutorial/collection_setup.md

     description: str
 ```

-The `Indexed` function takes an optional argument `index_type`, which may be set to a pymongo index type:
+The `Indexed` function takes an optional `index_type` argument, which may be set to a pymongo index type:

 ```python
 import pymongo